 Brakes in action

 When your foot pushes the brake pedal down it pushes against the master cylinder.
 This is basically a piston surrounded by brake fluid.
 The fluid moves down the brake lines where it forces the caliper to squeeze a pair of brake pads against a brake disc.
-This, in turn, slows the discs wheel down.
+This, in turn, slows the wheel down.
 The energy released from stopping your car’s motion is converted into waste heat, which has to be dispersed.
-As the disc has a relatively quick cooling time, this type of brake offers a better stopping performance than drum brakes and is widely used in the current car parc.
+As the disc has a relatively quick cooling time, this type of brake offers a better stopping performance than drum brakes and is widely used in current cars.

 How to tell if your brakes need replacing